WestRidgeSystems/jmisb/README.md

 Use of -SNAPSHOT within the version number indicates that the version is for internal development only, i.e., the artifact is not to be used in a production environment.

+## Examples

+We provide samples (of variable level of complexity and completeness).
+See <examples/README.md> for more information.